jakeboone02/js-cuint/README.md

 UINT32( '<number>', <radix> ) // radix = 10 by default
 ```

-To instantiate an unsigned 64 bits integer, do any of the following:
+To instantiate an unsigned 64-bit integer, do any of the following:

 ```js
 var UINT64 = require('cuint').UINT64 // NodeJS